AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/bestiary/plant/aartuk-weedling-bam.md

 "ac_class": "natural armor"
 "hp": !!int "38"
 "hit_dice": "7d8 + 7"
+"modifier": !!int "1"
 "stats":
   - !!int "14"
   - !!int "12"
   - !!int "13"
   - !!int "10"
   - !!int "13"
   - !!int "10"
 "speed": "20 ft., climb 20 ft."
 "senses": "darkvision 60 ft., passive Perception 11" "languages": "Aartuk"
 "cr": "2"
 "traits":
   - "desc": "The aartuk can climb difficult surfaces, including upside down on ceilings,\
       \ without needing to make an ability check."
     "name": "Spider Climb"
 "actions":
   - "desc": "The aartuk makes two Branch attacks, two Radiant Pellet attacks, or one\
       \ of each."
     "name": "Multiattack"
   - "desc": "Melee Weapon Attack: +4 to hit, reach 10 ft., one target.
-Hit: 8\
+Hit:\
-    \ (2d6 + 2) bludgeoning damage."
+      \ 8 (2d6 + 2) bludgeoning damage."
     "name": "Branch"
   - "desc": "Ranged Spell Attack: +3 to hit, range 60 ft., one target.
-Hit: 7\
+Hit:\
-    \ (3d4 + 1) radiant damage."
+      \ 7 (3d4 + 1) radiant damage."
     "name": "Radiant Pellet"
 "bonus_actions":
   - "desc": "The aartuk tries to use its gooey tongue to snare one Medium or smaller\
       \ creature it can see within 30 feet of itself.
-The target must make a DC 11 Dexterity\
+The target must make a DC 11\
-    \ saving throw.
-On a failed save, the target is [grappled](03%20-%20Player%20Log%20&%20Handouts/Mechanics/CLI/rules/conditions.md#Grappled)\
+      \ Dexterity saving throw.
+On a failed save, the target is [grappled](03.PlayerLog&Handouts/Mechanics/CLI/rules/conditions.md#Grappled)\
       \ by the tongue (escape DC 12) and pulled up to 25 feet toward the aartuk.
 The\
       \ tongue can grapple one creature at a time."
     "name": "Tongue (Recharge 6)"
 "source":
   - "BAM"
   - "LoX"
-"image": "03%20-%20Player%20Log%20&%20Handouts/Mechanics/CLI/bestiary/plant/token/aartuk-weedling-bam.webp"
+"image": "03.PlayerLog&Handouts/Mechanics/CLI/bestiary/plant/token/aartuk-weedling-bam.webp"
 ```
 ^statblock